Asymptotic false discovery control of the Benjamini-Hochberg procedure for pairwise comparisons: Introduction

 Suppose we have $m$ independent groups of observations $\mathcal{X}_{i}=\{X_{ki},1\leq k\leq n_{i}\}$, $1 \leq i \leq m$, where for each $i$, $X_{ki}$'s are independent and identically distributed random variables with mean $\mu_{i}$ and variance $\sigma_i^2$.
 The pairwise comparison problem

-has been widely studied since Tukey's early work on multiple comparisons.
-With the goal of controlling the family-wise error rate (FWER), Tukey (1953) and \citet{Kramer} independently proposed their famous procedure for testing \eqref{a0} based on the studentized range distribution.
+has been widely studied since \citet{tukey1953PMC}'s early work on multiple comparisons.
+In the early days, \citet{tukey1953PMC} and \citet{Kramer} independently proposed their famous procedure for testing \eqref{a0} based on the studentized range distribution, with the goal of controlling the family-wise error rate (FWER).
 Such developments culminated in the work of \citet{Hayter} who established the conservativeness of the Tukey-Kramer procedure in the affirmative.
-In modern applications when $m$ can be large, the number of hypotheses $q:= {m \choose 2} = m(m-1)/2$ to consider is even larger, making any procedure aiming to control FWER too conservative to be useful.
-As a more scalable error measure for modern large scale testing problems, the false discovery rate (FDR), defined as the expectation of the false discovery proportion (FDP),
+In modern applications when $m$ can be large, the number of hypotheses $q:= {m \choose 2} = m(m-1)/2$ to consider is even larger, making any testing procedure aiming to control FWER too conservative to be useful.
+Hence there is a strong case for using the false discovery rate (FDR) proposed by \citet{BH1995}, defined as the expectation of the false discovery proportion (FDP),

+as a more appropriate type 1 error measure for pairwise comparisons, given its scalability to the number of rejections (``discoveries") made.

-was proposed by \citet{BH1995}, in which it was demonstrated that their step-up procedure (widely known as the BH procedure, or ``BH" for short) can control FDR at a pre-specified level $0 < \alpha < 1$ \emph{ when the test statistics are independent}.
+The original step-up procedure proposed in \citet{BH1995} (widely known as the BH procedure, or BH for short) is proven to control the FDR at a pre-specified level $0 < \alpha < 1$ \emph{ when the test statistics are independent}.
+However, the test statistics for the pairwise comparison problem \eqref{a0}, namely, the two-sample t-statistics,